Rakhisharma/marksanalyzing/README.md

 Marks Analyizing System
 ------------------------

-A system which Analyze the marks and interest of student is the the 2nd year undergraduate college project which is developed in Javascript and Bootstarp.
+ This is a system designed to analyze the marks and interest of student for there further studies.
+When students plan for there undergrad studies at this point of time most of the students are confused about there field of interest and start looking for career councelling
+Today when there is immense stress to perform from parents,friends and society a student is confused and in dilemma the students marks analyzing system is a step forward.
+“It is better to go forward knowing your competencies, then to go no where”

 Technology Used:
 Javascript